-PROPOSAL 4:
+PROPOSAL 3:

 Units that have not been used at existing plants throughout California could be refurbished to provide several hundred megawatts of additional capacity by summer 2001.
+In addition, new gas-fired or other peaking generation could be added at certain existing plants in throughout California.
+These units could amount to hundreds of megawatts of new generating capacity by summer 2001.

 ACTION